korydraughn/irods_clang_format_configuration/README.md

 UseTab:          Never
 ...
 ```
-### Updates
-- Curly braces follow control statements instead of a line-break.
-- Column limit changed from 80 to 120 characters.

 ### Notes
-- If you change the configuration, make sure to undo any formatting previously done.
-Not doing so could result in unexpected results.
+- If you change the configuration, make sure to undo any formatting previously done.&nbsp; Not doing so could result in unexpected results.
 - Use `git clang-format` instead of `clang-format` so that only the modified files will be formatted.

 ### Git Pre-Commit Hook